 - My partner gets squeamish at the sight of blood.
 Does he have to cut the umbilical cord?
 Can my mother (or someone else) serve as my coach instead?

-Cutting the cord by the partner is only done if the couple requests it.
-If interested, please let your nurse or physician know on the day you arrive when you are discussing your plan of care.
+Cutting the cord by the partner may be offered but not required.
+Please let the nurse know your wishes.
 And yes, you can choose whomever you are most comfortable with to be your support person or coach during labor.

 - How soon after delivery will I be able to breastfeed?

 We encourage breastfeeding as soon as possible after delivery.
 This will generally occur at the beginning of your recovery period.
 Breastfeeding your baby within that first hour or two will assist you in learning and bonding with your baby.
 Our Labor and Delivery nurses will assist you with breastfeeding positions and help you to recognize your baby's latch at the breast to make this a great experience for you.
-We do encourage our couples to take advantage of our prenatal breastfeeding classes and use of our breastfeeding support that is offered after the arrival.
-Learn more.
+We do encourage our couples to take advantage of our prenatal breastfeeding classes that are offered.
+Learn more at clevelandclinic.org/babyclasses.